Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 This stealth-focused adventure is intended for one player and one DM, and it can start dynamically when a player arrives at [[lore:Gullenshire@hoverncast]], a small port city in [[lore:Hoverncast]].
 In a campaign with more than one PC, one can be singled out by speaking to Moreau's contact in private.

 ## Running the Adventure
 Darling of the Docks is an adventure intended for one character of 5th level.

-The goal of this adventure is to introduce the player to a crime syndicate called [[the Network]], the headquarters of which are located in Gullenshire, the smallest and most prosperous port city of Hoverncast.
+The goal of this adventure is to introduce the player to a crime syndicate called [[the Network]], the headquarters of which are located in Gullenshire.
+Gullenshire is the smallest and most prosperous port city of Hoverncast, the west coast of [[Durn]].

 The player is free to explore the city.
 When asking around or looking for a tavern, they will find [[the Thirsty Deckhand]].
 When the player finally arrives at the Thirsty Deckhand, they will be told by the hostess that [[Madame Laurent@ivonne-laurent]], also known as *Darling of the Docks*, will be performing tonight.
 If the player is sitting alone, they will be approached by [[Dalngram Ungart]], which will then start a casual conversation with the player.
 If they're in a party and Dalngram can't catch a moment alone with them, he will instead approach the party and inquire them, as he hadn't seen them before in this tavern.
-Either way, he will warn the player or the party that he's Madame Laurent's bodyguard so they "Better not bother the lass."
+Either way, he will warn the player or the party that he's Madame Laurent's bodyguard so they "better not bother the lass."

 # Appendix A